python-jsonschema/jsonschema/docs/errors.rst

         Changing the default is only useful if you want to change the function that rates errors but still want the error context descent done by this function.

+    Returns:

-    :returns: the best matching error, or ``None`` if the iterable was empty
+        the best matching error, or ``None`` if the iterable was empty

     .. note::